r3w0p/bobocep/docs/phenomena.rst

   any haltcondition, then the event will be passed to the current block of the pattern.
-  For example, a haltcondition may be to halt if 60 seconds has passed since the first event in the history i.e. the pattern must reach completion within 60 seconds.
+  For example, a haltcondition may be to halt if 60 seconds has passed since the first event in the history (i.e., the pattern must reach completion within 60 seconds).

 .. note::